-Pelvic Floor Physiotherapy is a specialty that focuses on the muscles, joints, tendons, ligaments, nerves, and fascia of the pelvic girdle.
-The pelvic floor muscles are a group of muscles that connect to the pelvis and sacrum acting like a sling to support your pelvic organs, providing stability for the lumbo-pelvic and hip joints, and maintaining urinary and fecal continence.
-Tara has specialized in pelvic health, enabling her to use internal and external techniques to assess and treat the pelvic floor and associated structures.
+Pelvic Floor Physiotherapy is a branch of orthopedic physiotherapy that focuses on the muscles, joints, tendons, ligaments, nerves, and fascia of the pelvic girdle.
+The pelvic floor muscles are a group of muscles that connect to the pelvis and sacrum acting like a sling to support your pelvic organs, providing stability for the lumbo-pelvic and hip joints, maintaining urinary and fecal continence, and aiding in sexual function.
+A registered pelvic health physiotherapist has received advanced training in pelvic dysfunction and will use internal and external techniques to assess and treat the pelvic floor and associated structures.

 - Urinary urgency

 - Stress, urge, and/or mixed incontinence associated with pregnancy, prostatectomies, menopause and hormonal changes

 - Urinary frequency associated with pregnancy, prostatectomies, menopause and hormonal changes